HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 ### Patient Coordination Workflow

+The [Patient Coordination](referral_workflow.html#patient-coordination-workflow) includes some, but not all the interactions with the patient.
+It provides a way for a referral sources, CPs, and CBOs to ask a patient to do something and track whether or not they have done it and why, and possibly the outcomes.
+In figure 1 below, patient coordination is indicated by a red box on steps 9 and 12.

 | Functional Use Case |  Description           | Actors |
 | ------------------------- | ------------------------------------ | ---------------- |
 | [Complete Questionnaire](referral_workflow.html#patient-coordination-questionnaire)|  Referring party (provider, CBO, CP) asks a patient to complete a questionnaire.
 This functionality can be used to assess social risks, inform service qualification or application, indicate reasons for cancellation, or determine the patient's view their interaction with the CBO/performer and the ability of the service provided to meet their needs. | ![providericon], ![patienticon], ![ccicon], ![cboicon]  |